-Associate Professor Fiona Fidler is interested in how scientists and other experts make decisions and change their minds.
+Fiona is interested in how scientists and other experts make decisions and change their minds.
 She trained as a psychologist, then did a PhD in History and Philosophy of Science, and then worked in Conservation Science for about a decade.
 Now her position is split across the School of BioSciences (where she is part of QAECO) and the School of Historical and Philosophical Studies (where is she is part of HPS).
 She has an abiding interest is statistical controversies, and currently holds an ARC Future Fellowship, focusing on Reproducibility, Replicability and Open Science.

-Dr Hannah Fraser is an ecologist studying how current ecological research practices relate to the rigor and reproducibility of results.
+Hannah is an ecologist studying how current ecological research practices relate to the rigor and reproducibility of results.
 Her research interests include Questionable Research Practices, replication studies, preregistration, registered reports and anything that might improve scientific practice.

 Felix is a PhD student studying quantitative research methods in psychology.
 His research examines how people plan, report and interpret the results of psychological experiments, with the goal of improving the accuracy of inferences and providing practical heuristics to guide the interpretation of results.

-Dr Martin Bush is a Research Fellow in History and Philosophy of Science.
+Martin is a Research Fellow in the School of Historical and Philosophical Studies at the University of Melbourne.
 He has expertise in popular science and public reasoning practices and professional experience in science communication and the museum sector.

 Bonnie is a Research Fellow in the School of Biosciences at the University of Melbourne, and a senior researcher in IMeRG.
 She develops structured methods for eliciting and aggregating quantitative and qualitative judgements from groups of experts, to support better decision and policy making.
 She’s interested in expertise, uncertainty and prediction, amongst other things.